-For this example, during the FOV setup the rotary table was rotated about five degrees, and the panorama was over roughly 90 degrees of rotation.
-So why does the frame width say "3.8 degrees"?
+For this example, during the FOV setup the rotary table was rotated 12.5 degrees.
+So why does the move angle say "8.5 degrees"?
 That is because of the 30% overlap.
-The rotary table will move the 3.8 degrees every time.
-You are prompted to either start over with a new panorama (which will take you back to the beginning) or start the panorama.
+The rotary table will move the 8.5 degrees every time.
+You are prompted to either start over with a new panorama (which will take you back to the beginning), what type of advancement should be used, or start the panorama.
+Typically you would want to leave the advance set to "Auto", but if you're using an external input (push button, timing device, or if you want to press the screen), you can press "Auto Advance" to change it to "Manual Advance".
 Once you press "Start" the panorama will begin and show the current progress: